Azure/ARO-RP/docs/shared-cluster.md

 ## Creating / Deleting the Shared Cluster

 The shared cluster is for general use and experimentation.
+All the related details for it can be found in the secrets (look for the prefix `SHARED_CLUSTER_`).
 Note that there is no guarantee that it is in a "good state".